nutanixdev/nkp-quickstart/README.md

 For NKP CLI:

 - Internet connectivity
-- Add NKP Node OS Image to Prism Central. **DO NOT CHANGE** the auto-populated image name
+- Add NKP Node OS Image Rocky Linux to Prism Central. **DO NOT CHANGE** the auto-populated image name

     <details>
     <summary>click to view example</summary>